Suboxone

 Back to top

 The drug is classified as a Schedule III Controlled Substance which means it is safe to use a medical drug under the guidance of a licensed physician.
 Doctors who are allowed to prescribe this medication have undergone specific training and certification.
-That being said, the drug may cause dependence issues and can be misused.

 Back to top